Paul Smith (boxer): Smith vs. Abraham

 On 27 September 2014, Smith fought WBO Super-Middleweight title holder Arthur Abraham in Kiel, Germany.
 Despite arguably outworking Abraham for the full 12 rounds, the judges ruled in the Armenian's favour by scores of 119–109, 117–111 and 117–110.
 Many ringside observers saw the fight as being far closer than the judges ruled it and Smith's promoter Eddie Hearn labelled the judges scores a "disgrace."

 The two met in a rematch on 21 February 2015, at the O2 World Arena in Berlin.
-This also went the full 12 rounds as Abraham won via points on all three scorecards (116-112, 117-111 twice).
+This also went the full 12 rounds as Abraham won via points on all three scorecards (116–112, 117–111 twice).

 Smith vs. Ward

 After his loss to Abraham, Smith faced top pound for pound boxer, Andre Ward.
 This was Ward's first fight in 19 months, following a promotional dispute which sidelined him and caused him to lose his titles.
 The fight was scheduled for 20 June 2015 at the Oracle Arena in California at a 172 lbs catchweight fight.
 The fight was to take place on BET.
 Ward won via TKO in the 9th round.
-Ward was winning every round at the time of stoppage (80-72, 3 times).
+Ward was winning every round at the time of stoppage, with all three judges scoring it 80–72.
 Smith missed weight, coming in at 176.4 lbs and was fined 20% ($45,000) of his $225,000 purse by the California State Athletic Commission, half of which went to Ward and half to the commission.
 Despite being available in over 90 million homes, the fight averaged 323,000 viewers on BET.

-Smith vs Kubin
+Smith vs. Kubin

 In his comeback fight, Smith faced Bronislav Kubin.
 Smith dropped Kubin twice in the second round, and managed to finish his opponent in the third round, to get his comeback win.

-Smith vs Grafka
+Smith vs. Grafka

-Smith won the second fight of his comeback too, this time a 59 to 55 points victory over six rounds, against Bartlomiej Grafka.
+Smith won the second fight of his comeback, this time a 59 to 55 points victory over six rounds, against Bartlomiej Grafka.

-Smith vs Regi
+Smith vs. Regi

-On 10 September 2016 Smith fought Daniel Regi on the Golovkin vs Brook undercard.
+On 10 September 2016 Smith fought Daniel Regi on the Golovkin vs. Brook undercard.
 Smith dropped his opponent several times, en route to a fifth-round TKO win.

 Smith vs. Zeuge

 Smith's third and final world title challenge came against WBA (Regular) super middleweight champion Tyron Zeuge in June 2017 at Rittal Arena Wetzlar.
-The younger Zeuge proved to be too much for Smith, as he won a wide unanimous decision (119-108, 119–108, 119–108).
+The younger Zeuge proved to be too much for Smith, as he won a wide unanimous decision (119–108, 119–108, 119–108).
 Zeuge outworked Smith with his jab and was able to score a knockdown in round 12.